 That means we should say, “I am spiritual, forgiving, kind, virtuous, honest, loving, holy, Spirit-filled, faith-filled, confident, and a doer of the Word.”
 Confessing your identity with Christ and who the Bible says you are will affect you entire Christian character.
 And that’s why Revelation says we overcome: “by the blood of the lamb and the word of our testimony.”
 If you allow Satan to control your thinking he will keep you alienated from God!
 That’s the meaning of Ephesians 4:18 when it says unbelievers: “are darkened in their understanding and separated from the life of God.”

 Are you ready to change your thinking?
-It’s going to take practice and perseverance but you can do it!
-Don’t let Satan have your mind!
-Give it over completely to God and enjoy a liberty and victory you’ve never known.
+It’s going to take practice and perseverance but you can do it.
+Don’t let Satan have your mind.
+Give it over completely to God and enjoy liberty and victory you’ve never known!

 From the time we’re saved we need to think differently about ourselves.
 We should understand that we are a child of God and a joint heir with Jesus and that means God performed reconstructive surgery on our heart and mind and we look differently!
 We need to proclaim that we’re overcomers.
 And we’re not just an overcomer, but as Romans 8:37 says, we are “more than a conqueror through Christ.